Skip to content

 Step 5: Odor & Indoor Environment Check

 Smell the swatch up close.
 A persistent chemical odor suggests poor compatibility with the indoor environment.
-Tie your finish expectations to the discipline in Part 12.
+Tie your finish expectations to the discipline in Chemistry of Comfort.

 11. Is a Hydrophobic Barrier Right for You?